Stratadox/Instantiator/README.md

 The `Instantiator` class basically just extends `ReflectionClass` in order to alias its [`newInstanceWithoutConstructor`](http://php.net/manual/en/reflectionclass.newinstancewithoutconstructor.php) method.
-In cases where this instantiation method fails, for instance when an final class inherits from an internal class, deserialization is used instead.
+In cases where this instantiation method fails, for instance when a final class inherits from an internal class, deserialization is used instead.

 Alternatively, this module provides a container for `PredefinedObjects`.
 This